Dehydrated Radish

 How should I store dehydrated radish?

-Can dehydrated radish be used in cooking?
+Can dehydrated radish be used in salads?

-Is dehydrated radish suitable for a vegan diet?
+Is dehydrated radish suitable for weight loss?

 How long does dehydrated radish last?